psalmfill/alx-higher_level_programming/0x02-python-import_modules/README.md

 4-hidden_discovery.py - a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).
 5-variable_load.py - a program that imports the variable a from the file variable_load_5.py and prints its value. calculator_1.py - a program that imports all functions from the file calculator_1.py and handles basic operations.
+100-my_calculator.py - a program that imports all functions from the file calculator_1.py and handles basic operations.